Seeing

 the cold June surf splashing around their ankles.

-I see the pier reaching out and receding across the water
+I see the pier reaching out and receding across the

 like a lesson in perspective, and I see the horizontal triptych